AndreasLoukakis/rt-ng/day2-content.md

 `ng g d features/inbox/directives/tpl-modifier`

 There are several ways to access and modify host element properties, let's discuss that and fininsh up with the directive.

+The opening crawl looks lame.
+Let's give some actual crawl effect.

+### Building the breadcrumbs and the title: getting and passing data to Router

+We don't have immediate access to the area where the breadcrumbs and the title are rendered, from our inbox components.
+We need to find a way to pass data dynamically to our (not yet created) breadcrump and title component.

+The router is a good candidate to pass some useful info for the breadcrumbs (current route), but we also need a title.

+We'll do it the easy way now and discuss some more complex ways of component communication later.

+`ng g c ui-shell/components/presentation/breadcrumbs`

+For convenience, we'll add both breadcrumbs and title in the same component.
+In a real app, we should probably seperate them (or at least give the component a better name).

+We'll use the Router events, which conveniently provides an observable which we can subscribe to and listen for route changes, react and create a set of breadcrumbs and the title.

+OK, that was almost what we want.
+We need a title for the page and a label for the breadcrumb.
+We can pass data to the router, using data property in the route definition.
+Let's use a data object with title and breacrumb properties (the title in the route config doesn't look like a good match, we'll get back to that when discussing ways to communicate between components).

+OK, let's get that data from activatedRoute and build the breadcrumbs list.

+### Other ways we could have done this?

+We'll see how component communication in various levels can work, but most likely we would use some kind of a service either as a mediator or event bus, some kind of a state, an observer pattern or a property store.

+If we have some time, we could see a simple example of an event bus service and an observer pattern and discuss pros and cons of each.
+If we needed something more apropriate for the breadcrumbs, which should we choose?

+## Exercise:
+Create a new lazy loaded module, called rendering.
+It should serve one dynamic route, like 'movies/{id}' which will resolve to the remdering.component.
+Also, create a service with one method: getMovie(id).
+This service, should be injected and used by the component using the dynamic parameter it reseived in the url.
+Just dump the response in the html if you want, we'll take it from there.

+May the forms be with you :)